↑

 Social group visits may also diminish.

-Church, work, and community group visits are very frequent from the start but as the caregiving goes on for months, or even years, become less and less abundant.
-People get busy with their lives or other peoples’ immediate needs.
+Church, work, and community group visits are frequent from the start, but they become less frequent as the caregiving goes on for months or even years.
+People get busy with their lives or other people’s immediate needs.

 Keeping a ‘need list’ is an excellent way to keep those people coming AND keep people helping with caregiving.